otter00/Week-6/README.md

 # Week-6
-Accomplish the task "create a grid-based template" (TheGuardian prototype used)
+Accomplish the task "create a grid-based template" (TheNewYorker prototype used)